joshraphael/retroachievements/Guides/SOS/guide.md

 _Listen to Michael play his violin to help a widow continue on._
 </pre></big>

 This requires bringing Michael Burnings to Katherine Meibrus for a unique interaction between them both.
 Michael is found in the ship's chapel (#63/64/65 on the map), which is right where Jeffrey starts, so this is quickest to do with him.
-Just recruit Michael, then bring him to Katherine.
+Just rescue Michael, then bring him to Katherine.